 So walking from one casino and into another with a drink already in hand won’t be a problem.

 However, there may be objections if visitors decide to bring their outside drinks into areas of the casino that contain a bar, club, or restaurant.
 This is because these establishments are licensed to sell and serve their own liquor.

 Bringing outside drinks into these areas can lead to less revenue from alcohol sales and potentially dirty looks from the staff.

 Can You Bring Alcohol into Las Vegas Hotels?

 Technically, you can bring alcohol into Las Vegas hotels under certain circumstances and in certain areas.
 For example, most hotels enforce strict policies that do not allow patrons to bring outside alcohol into the pool areas, no matter the container.

-Can You Drink in a Cab or Uber?
+Can You Drink in a Cab, Uber, or Limo?

 Nevada’s open container law technically exempts motor vehicles that are intended for transporting individuals in exchange for monetary compensation.
 This would include cabs since they charge fares for transportation.

 Therefore, passengers can assume that it is legal to drink in a taxi when in Las Vegas.
 However, cab drivers for some companies may restrict the consumption of alcohol in their vehicles due to independent company policies.

 Technically, Uber would fall under the state law exemption as well.
 Uber’s conduct code stipulates that open containers of alcohol are not permitted in vehicles unless specifically allowed by state law.